sourcejs/Source/core/api/README.md

 ?[id|filter|filterOut],[filter|filterOut]
 ```

-* id (string) - return only one item with ID
+* id (string, JSON or param) - return only one item with ID
-* filter (obj) - return list of items by filter (filter something that we want to see)
+* filter (obj, JSON only) - return list of items by filter (filter something that we want to see)
-* filterOut (obj) - return list of items by filter (filter something that we DON'T want to see)
+* filterOut (obj, JSON only) - return list of items by filter (filter something that we DON'T want to see)

 ### Examples

 ```
-curl -H "Content-Type: application/json" -X POST -d '{"filter":{"fields":["info"]}}' http://localhost:8080/api/specs
+curl -H "Content-Type: application/json" -X GET -d '{"filter":{"fields":["info"]}}' http://localhost:8080/api/specs
 ```

 Will return all specs that has `info` field.

 ```
-curl -H "Content-Type: application/json" -X POST -d '{"filterOut":{"fields":["info"]}}' http://localhost:8080/api/specs
+curl -H "Content-Type: application/json" -X GET -d '{"filterOut":{"fields":["info"]}}' http://localhost:8080/api/specs
 ```

 Will return all specs except those, which have `info` field.